vidaud/seta/seta-doc/docs/general/how-runs.md

 Documents are retrieved through SPARQL, SOAP, FTP or HTTP protocol parsing, even though every source has its own specificities.

 After metadata have been harvested and interpreted, the documents must be downloaded and processed.

+> #### Taxonomy

+> Data taxonomy is the classification of data into categories and sub-categories.
+It provides a unified view of the data in a system and introduces common terminologies and semantics across multiple systems.
+Taxonomies represent the formal structure of classes or types of objects within a domain.

+In SeTA, the received metadata from the datasources can be reconfigured, thanks to the dynamic generation of data taxonomy.

 The fully automated and repeatable data cleaning mechanism, is being constantly improved.
 We keep learning the needs and requirements of neural networks to produce quality results.